 The price of the general entrance to the castle is: 3,50€

 The price for the entrance Alcazaba + Castle is: 5,50€

-If you want to visit the two monuments even if not during the same day, it is cheaper to buy the ticket Alcazaba + Gibralfaro.
-You have 24 hours to visit the two monuments so you can go one day to the Alcazaba on one day, and to the Gibralfaro on the other.
+If you want to visit the two monuments, even on separate days, it is cheaper to buy the Alcazaba + Gibralfaro ticket.
+You have 24 hours to visit the two monuments so you can go to the Alcazaba on one day, and to the Gibralfaro on the other.

 There are different kinds of discount: students, schools, retired people and groups.
 If you want to know more, take a look to Alcazaba ticket price.

 It is possible to visit the Alcazaba and the Castle for free every Sunday at certain times.
 If you want to discover at what time and when is the best moment to visit it, avoiding lines, click here Alcazaba free entry.

 For sure this is the most asked question about the Castle of Gibralfaro of Malaga and for this reason we are going to clarify some of your doubts related to it:

 This depends on the physical condition of each person.
 Without mobility problems, you can finish the hike in 30-35 minutes.
 The effort required is medium-low and you can admire a piece of Mediterranean nature in the middle of the city.